oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     }
     Roster$members = ArrayOf(Member)[1..*]    // Tool-generated array: minv=1, maxv=0

-If Roster should have an empty array when there are no members, it must be defined explicitly without using the multiplicity optimization:
+If a list with no elements should be represented as an empty array rather than omitted, its type definition cannot use the field multiplicity optimization:

     Roster = Record {
         1 org_name String,
-        2 members  Members                    // Required: minc = 1, maxc = 1
+        2 members  Members                    // members element is required: default minc = 1, maxc = 1
     }
-    Members = ArrayOf(Member)                 // Explicitly-defined array: minv = 0, maxv = 0
+    Members = ArrayOf(Member)                 // Explicitly-defined array: default minv = 0, maxv = 0

 ### 3.3.3 Derived Enumerations
 An Enumerated type defined with the *enum* option has fields copied from the type referenced